 What an absolutely fantastic piece!

-As a final nod to Mozart (for now), here is one of my favorite Mozart quotes:
+As a final nod to Mozart (for now), here is a favorite Mozart quote:

 “Neither a lofty degree of intelligence nor imagination nor both together go to making of genius.
 Love, love, love — that is the soul of genius.”